ianmorgan/graph-store/docs/index.md

 principle to build custom data integrations and views by simply reducing the underlying event stream.

-The inbuilt query model is quite basic limited.
+The inbuilt query model is quite basic.
 The intention is that as more complex query models are required other services will monitor the event stream(s) and aggregate data to build dedicated views using the appropriate technology.